clearlinux/clear-linux-documentation/source/clear-linux/get-started/virtual-machine-install/vmware-esxi-install-cl.rst

     #.
 Attach the |CL| installer ISO.
 For the :guilabel:`CD/DVD Drive 1` setting,
         click the drop-down list to the right of it and select the :guilabel:`Datastore ISO file` option.
-Then select the |CL| installer ISO :file:`clear-[version number]-installer.iso` that was previously uploaded to the VMware server.
+Then select the |CL| installer ISO :file:`clear-[version number]-installer.iso` that you previously uploaded to the VMware server.
 See Figure 10.

         .. figure:: figures/vmware-esxi/vmware-esxi-install-cl-10.png
           :scale: 100 %